rubenwardy/minetest_modding_book/_en/items/node_drawtypes.md

     </figcaption>
 </figure>

-Nodeboxes allow you to create a node which is not cubic, but is instead made out of as many cuboids as you like.
+Node boxes allow you to create a node which is not cubic, but is instead made out of as many cuboids as you like.

 ```lua